Denis-Tojaga/DataStructures_Algorithms/README.md

-# Implementation of all DataStructures and Algorithms
+# Implementation of all Data Structures and Algorithms